Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/1. Introduction To Cloud Development/5. Tutorials/Provision a VM on GCP and Install Nginx.md

 +++
-title = 'Provision a Virtual Machine on Google Cloud Platform and Deploy an Nginx Web Server' weight = 2 date = 2024-01-23T11:28:13+01:00 draft = false
+title = "Provision a Virtual Machine on Google Cloud Platform and Install an Nginx Web Server" weight = 2 date = 2024-01-23T11:28:13+01:00 draft = false